gerardsyd/portfolio_tracker/README.md

 - Fixed bug where price data would get deleted when user switched
 - FX conversion across portfolio (WIP)

+## Update 28 April 2021
+- Dividends implemented (no check to see if dividend is manually entered vs automatic capture from data sources)
+- Added tax calculation to show dividends and capital gains (avg cost method) between two periods
+- Set up names file as SQL database instead of pkl file and linked to trades database

+## Update 11 May 2021
+- SQL database for names and set up ability to check names and currency using various APIs

 ## Installation
 - Clone the repository and install using pipfile (if using pipenv) or requirements.txt (for other virtual environments)
 - Required ENV variables (via .env file or any other method):